beigelk/figures_in_R/README.md

 # Making Figures in R
 This repo contains instructions and code for how to make a variety of different figures in R for bioinformatics visualizations.

 Each subfolder contains a minimal example of how to generate figures.
-There should be an example input file.
+The examples either use the base datasets in R (`iris`, `mtcars`, etc.) or have an exmaple input file.
 For simple analysis, there are instructions on how to generate the results.
-For more complicated analysis, there are links to another repo on how to perform the analysis.
+For more complicated analyses, there are links to another repo on how to perform the analysis.

 ## Pathway analysis visualizations